-- For a class or tranche of discount notes, the Nominal Liquidation Amount of that class or tranche will increase over time as principal accretes, to the extent that Finance Charge Amounts allocated to the related series are allocated for that purpose.
-For Card series discount notes, the Nominal Liquidation Amount will increase over time as principal accretes, to the extent that Card series Finance Charge Amounts are allocated for that purpose. - For all series of notes, the Nominal Liquidation Amount of that series will increase if Finance Charge Amounts are available to reimburse earlier reductions in the Nominal Liquidation Amount from charge-offs from uncovered Default Amounts in COMET or from reallocations of Principal Amounts from subordinated classes to pay shortfalls of interest, servicing fee and other items to be covered by Finance Charge Amounts.
+• For all series of notes, the Nominal Liquidation Amount of that series will increase if Finance Charge Amounts are available to reimburse earlier reductions in the Nominal Liquidation Amount from charge-offs from uncovered Default Amounts in COMET or from reallocations of Principal Amounts from subordinated classes to pay shortfalls of interest, servicing fee and other items to be covered by Finance Charge Amounts.
 Within each series, the increases will be allocated first to the senior-most class with a deficiency in its Nominal Liquidation Amount and then, in succession, to the subordinated classes with a deficiency in their Nominal Liquidation Amounts.
-The increases will be further allocated to each tranche of a class pro rata based on the deficiency in the Nominal Liquidation Amount in each tranche, as described in "Deposit and Application of Funds for Card Series Notes-Allocations of Reimbursements of Nominal Liquidation Amount Deficits." - For all classes or tranches of notes, the Nominal Liquidation Amount of a class or tranche of notes will increase by an amount equal to the principal amount of any additional notes of that class or tranche issued after the initial issuance of notes of that class or tranche.
+The increases will be further allocated to each tranche of a class pro rata based on the deficiency in the Nominal Liquidation Amount in each tranche, as described in "Deposit and Application of Funds for Card Series Notes-Allocations of Reimbursements of Nominal Liquidation Amount Deficits."

+• For all classes or tranches of notes, the Nominal Liquidation Amount of a class or tranche of notes will increase by an amount equal to the principal amount of any additional notes of that class or tranche issued after the initial issuance of notes of that class or tranche.

-In a multiple tranche series, any increase of the Nominal Liquidation Amount of a class of notes may be further allocated to each tranche in such class as described in the related prospectus supplement.
+In a multiple tranche series, any increase of the Nominal Liquidation Amount of a class of notes may be further allocated to each tranche in such class as determined in connection with the issuance of such notes.

-Finance Charge Amounts allocated to a series of notes for each month will be applied, as described in the related prospectus supplement, to cover Default Amounts allocable to that series.
+Finance Charge Amounts allocated to a series of notes for each month will be applied, to cover Default Amounts allocable to that series.
 If Finance Charge Amounts allocated to such series are sufficient to cover these amounts, the Nominal Liquidation Amount of such series of notes will not be reduced.
-Finance Charge Amounts allocated to a series of notes also will be applied, as described in the related prospectus supplement, to reimburse earlier reductions in the Nominal Liquidation Amount of that series of notes from uncovered Default Amounts allocated to that series of notes or for reallocations of Principal Amounts from subordinated classes to pay interest on senior classes of notes or the portion of the servicing fee allocable to the notes of the same series.
+Finance Charge Amounts allocated to a series of notes also will be applied, to reimburse earlier reductions in the Nominal Liquidation Amount of that series of notes from uncovered Default Amounts allocated to that series of notes or for reallocations of Principal Amounts from subordinated classes to pay interest on senior classes of notes or the portion of the servicing fee allocable to the notes of the same series.
 Finance Charge Amounts used to reimburse earlier reductions of the Nominal Liquidation Amount will be treated as Principal Amounts, and will be applied to the most senior class of notes until all reductions in the Nominal Liquidation Amount of such class have been reimbursed in full and then to each next subordinated class of notes in a similar manner.
 Principal Amounts not paid to or accumulated for the benefit of noteholders, or not reallocated as described above, may be reinvested in the assets in COMET in order to maintain the Nominal Liquidation Amount of the notes.